Aexyr/Hash-Table-Linear-Probing/README.md

 # Hash Table: Linear Probing
-Utilizing Dynamic Arrays in C++ to create a hash table and insert via linear probing in case of collisions.
+A hash table that uses linear probing in case of collisions.